peteanderson80/Matterport3DSimulator/README.md

     "heading" : 3.141592,     // Agent's current camera heading in radians "elevation" : 0,          // Agent's current camera elevation in radians "viewIndex" : None,       // Index of the agent's current viewing angle [0-35] (set only when viewing angles are discretized)
-                              // [0-11] looking down, [12-23] looking at horizon, [24-35] looking up
-    "navigableLocations": [   // List of viewpoints you can move to.
-Index 0 is always the current viewpoint.
+                              // [0-11] is looking down, [12-23] is looking at horizon, is [24-35] looking up "navigableLocations": [   // List of viewpoints you can move to.
+Index 0 is always the current viewpoint, i.e. don't move.
         {                     // The remaining viewpoints are sorted by their angular distance from the image centre.
             "viewpointId" : , // Viewpoint identifier
-            "ix" : 34,        // Viewpoint index into connectivity graph
-            "x" : 3.53,       // 3D position in world coordinates
+            "ix" : 34,        // Viewpoint index into connectivity graph, used by the simulator "x" : 3.53,       // 3D position in world coordinates
             "y" : 5.23,
-            "z" : 1.54,
+            "z" : 1.54
-            "3D position in world coordinates
         },
     ]
   }